 How is Keytruda Administered?

-In the study trial, which is still ongoing, pleural mesothelioma patients receive Keytruda every 21 days for two years.
-The study also includes patients who experienced tumor growth after receiving chemotherapy treatment.
-The final results of the study are expected after May, 2018, when the study ends.
+During the study trial, pleural mesothelioma patients received Keytruda every 21 days for two years.
+The study also included patients who experienced tumor growth after receiving chemotherapy treatment.

 How Does Keytruda Work?

 Keytruda works by stopping the gene mutations that are responsible for helping cancerous cells grow into tumors.
 The medication spots current tumors and increases the patient’s immune system, which helps to fight off cancer.